pirek5/TileMap/README.md

 # TileMap
-2D platformer game mad in Unity.
+2D platformer game made in Unity.

 All scripts related to game itself are in /Scripts folder.
 Scripts that are responsible for level management are in folder /LevelManagement/Scripts.